 The Shaker Heights Public Library welcomes children to use its facilities and services.
 However, the responsibility for the care, safety and behavior of children using the library rests with the parent/guardian or caregiver.
-A caregiver must be at least 12 years of age.
-Library staff cannot supervise unattended youth.
-Children under ten, especially, should be closely supervised by a parent or responsible caregiver.
-On a case by case basis, if library staff determines that a child is unattended, vulnerable or disruptive, the staff will try to locate the adult responsible for the child within the library.
-Library personnel have the option of calling the police to pick up the child if the parent or guardian is not located within fifteen minutes of the staff’s awareness that the child is unattended.
+A caregiver must be at least 12 years of age and able to attend to the child’s health, safety, and behavior.
+Children under ten, especially, should be closely supervised by a parent or responsible caregiver who is within sight of the child.

 Teachers, daycare providers, or other youth leaders may not leave groups of unattended students in the library, regardless of the age of the students.

 All library visitors are expected to adhere to the Code of Conduct.
 Youth are welcome and encouraged to use the library independently, provided they can work without supervision and without disturbing others.
 Disruptive behavior is any behavior that library personnel deem interferes with customers’ full use of library services or the ability of staff to carry out their duties.
-Such behavior includes: using a loud voice, screaming, crying, or shouting; running; throwing objects; misuse of library materials, furniture, or equipment; eating or drinking; littering; rude or abusive language.
+Such behavior includes: using a loud voice, screaming, crying, or shouting; running; throwing objects; misuse of library materials, furniture, or equipment; eating or drinking outside of designated areas; littering; rude or abusive language.

-Library staff will ask the accompanying adult to control a disruptive youth in his or her charge; if the behavior persists, adult and child will be asked to leave.
+Library staff will ask the accompanying adult to regulate the behavior of a disruptive youth in his or her charge; if the behavior persists, adult and child will be asked to leave.
 Youth who are not accompanied by an adult and who violate the Code of Conduct will be asked to leave the library for the day.
 In the event that disruptive youth refuse to comply with directives from library staff, the police will be called.